 Vinnie Ream was a Civil War era sculptress who was awarded the commission for the full-size Carrara marble statue of Lincoln by a vote of Congress on July 28, 1866, when she was 18 years old.
 (Source: Vinnie Ream.
 Press of Gibson bros.
 1908.)
 The work and history of Vinnie Ream continues to inspire women through the NLAPW Vinnie Ream Award competitions in letters, art and music.

 The Pen Arts Building is home to a hidden treasure in our nation’s capitol–the Pen Arts Library.
 The one-room Library contains works by and about NLAPW members from throughout its 100 year history and is open to the public by appointment.
 Contact us for more information.
 The Pen Arts building houses irreplaceable archives materials, such as copies of every Pen Woman Magazine published since 1920 and many bound copies of minutes of both the National Executive Board and the Biennial business meetings, dating from the mid-20th century to more recent administrations.

 The Pen Arts Building also serves as a center for Arts education programs, readings, concerts and exhibits in the Dupont Circle neighborhood.
-The Vinnie Ream Room houses sculpture and memorabalia of the renowned sculptor of the Lincoln statue and other monuments in Washington, D.C., making it a popular stop on the Vinnie Ream Walking Tour, a free self-guided art tour developed by the NLAPW.
 We are dedicated to sharing our historic space for the encouragement of arts opportunities for youth and the local community as well as for our members.